aserranoTCCM/ACT-Homeworks/project1/INSTALL.md

 sudo make install
 ```

 This installs the TREXIO library to /usr/local/lib.
-Documentation for TREXIO is available [here](https://trex-coe.github.io/trexio/.)
+Documentation for TREXIO is available [here](https://trex-coe.github.io/trexio/.).

+To compile the code just type: